Legal Periodicals Research Guide

 Index to Foreign Legal Periodicals (Law Index 4th Fl, K33 .F67): Indexes non-United States periodicals.

-Index to Legal Periodicals, Published in Conjuction with Law Library Journal (Law Index 4th Fl, K33.
+Index to Legal Periodicals, Published in Conjunction with Law Library Journal (Law Index 4th Fl, K33.
 I51): Indexes periodicals from 1908 to 1925.

 Index to Legal Periodicals and Books (Law Index 4th Fl, K33 .I52): Available in print and online.
 Online access is available to all patrons on the Washburn Campus.
 Off campus, only Washburn University faculty, staff, and students have access.